 For example, let’s use the Coming Soon & Maintenance Page plugin.
 This plugin is designed to help you create a website that will inform your visitors that you are currently in the process of building your business and website and that you are close to finishing.
 By obtaining this plugin, you get a drag and drop page builder and an extensive library of different themes and images you can use to create the site.
 However, if you want to, with this plugin, you can block search engines if your website is under maintenance.
 Moreover, you can create your logo, edit the header, use different fonts, and edit the content size, text, and color.

-This step is of crucial importance for establishing your brand – gaining an audience even before you go live and ensuring that your opening move has all of the ingredients that provide success.
+This step is crucial for establishing your brand – gaining an audience even before you go live and ensuring that your opening move has all of the ingredients that provide success.
 If you want a more in-depth view on this topic, dive into this piece, and discover what it takes to have good hosting, coming soon page, and website design.

 - Take care of the financials.

 By now, you know how your business will look like and who your target audience is.
-Now, put your business plan on the paper and see your monthly budget and expenses.
+Now, put your business plan on paper and see your monthly budget and expenses.

 Find your breakeven point and project your revenue and expenses.
 This is probably an essential step as it allows you to operate if done correctly.